Francis Fullwood

 Francis Fullwood (died 1693) was the Archdeacon of Totnes from 1660.

-He was born at Exeter, the son of Fr(ancis) Fullwood, S.T.D. and was installed as archdeacon of Totnes in 1660.
-He then studied at Exeter College, Oxford, matriculating in 1668.
-He entered the Inner Temple in 1671.
+He was educated at Charterhouse School, and was admitted to Emmanuel College, Cambridge in 1644. where he graduated B.A. in 1647.

+Works

+Fullwood was a controversialist, who published 20 works.

 A book published in 1690 entitled Reflection, in Vindication of One Arch-Deacon (and Consequently of All) from the Scurrilous and Groundless Invectives Against Him referred to him.